THE SIGNATURE OFFICE IS CLOSED FOR EASTER AND WILL REOPEN ON TUESDAY 7TH APRIL

 British Sign Language Level 1 Certificate

 If you’re looking to start your BSL journey, our British Sign Language Level 1 Award is the perfect course.
-This beginner’s award offers an introduction to how British Sign Language is structured and supports you in learning to communicate with the Deaf community in BSL.
+This BSL beginners course offers an introduction to how British Sign Language is structured and supports you in learning to communicate with the Deaf community in BSL.

 Over 90 hours of guided and individual learning, you’ll develop an understanding of this visually rich language, including its grammar, vocabulary, and conversational skills.

-Read on for more details on what a BSL Level 1 Course covers, and find your nearest approved Signature centre to book your place.
+Read on for more details on how British Sign Language works, the topics we cover in our BSL Level 1 course, and find your nearest approved Signature centre to book your place.

-Whether you want to support and communicate with a Deaf loved one, offer inclusive communication to those with hearing loss in the workplace, or simply learn a new skill to broaden your horizons, this course equips you with the tools to engage confidently in basic BSL conversations.
+Whether you want to support and communicate with a Deaf loved one, offer inclusive communication to those with hearing loss in the workplace, or simply learn BSL to broaden your horizons, this course equips you with the tools to engage confidently in basic BSL conversations.

 You’ll gain basic skills and confidence to both produce and receive BSL communication — from discussing common topics and asking and answering questions to using appropriate facial expressions and gestures to enhance your communication.